afeld/python-public-policy/meta/assistant_guide.md

 [Official docs](https://guides.gradescope.com/hc/en-us/articles/22066635961357-Grading-a-Programming-Assignment#h_01HH372CKNNR01EAMQ1VS6BB7M)

-- You can leave comments on particular cells through the Google Colab interface.
 - If points are deducted, explicitly state what the deductions are for.
 - If you're having trouble accessing the notebook in Google Colab, make sure the URL doesn't include an `authuser` [parameter](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Web_mechanics/What_is_a_URL#parameters).
 - [Scoring {% if id == "nyu" %}and regrade {% endif %}rules](../syllabus.md#assignment-scoring)